MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Getting started:

+* Download and install the latest version of R: https://www.r-project.org
 * Download and install the Open Source version of [Rstudio](https://www.rstudio.com).

   * Start Rstudio, in a File/New File/R Script type: